Followership - the missing piece in the leadership puzzle.

 Followership challenges how you may think about workplace relationships and roles.
 A better understanding of followership behaviours and the contribution followership makes to organisations has implications for human resource management practices and for professional development of both followers and leaders.

 Stepping up and stepping back: core followership behaviours, facilitators, and expectations in the workplace.
-My PhD research explored followership in organisations from the perspectives of both followers and leaders.
+My PhD research explored followership from the perspectives of both followers and leaders.
 I identified core followership behaviours, which are distinct from other behaviours which employees display in the workplace.
 I also identify facilitators and inhibitors of those core followership behaviours. link to the abstract/summary of my (award winning) thesis

 Curious about how followership shifts the focus as we look to new, more effective, ways of leading?